Find Affordable College Courses

 You’ll join some of the best and brightest minds around you if you attend Rutgers University - New Brunswick.
 The school came in at #3 on this year’s Best Nursing Graduate Certificate Schools in New Jersey list.
 Rutgers New Brunswick is a fairly large public school located in the small city of New Brunswick.

-A rank of #5 on this year’s list means Fairleigh Dickinson University - Metropolitan Campus is a great place for nursing students working on their graduate certificate.
-Located in the suburb of Teaneck, FDU is a private not-for-profit college with a medium-sized student population.
+The excellent graduate certificate programs at Fairleigh Dickinson University - Metropolitan Campus helped the school earn the #5 place on this year’s ranking of the best nursing schools in New Jersey.
+Located in the large suburb of Teaneck, FDU is a private not-for-profit college with a moderately-sized student population.

 Best Nursing Colleges in the Middle Atlantic Region